-- Active participation in ongoing federal and state legislative advocacy and corporate reform campaigns.
+- Actively participate in ongoing federal, state and local legislative advocacy and reform campaigns.

-- Building a network of HSUS allies who will take action on behalf of animal protection issues.
+- Build a network of HSUS allies in your community who will take action with you on animal protection issues.

-- Participating in Humane Lobby Day at your state capitol and, when possible, participating in federal Humane Lobby Day in Washington, DC.
+- Participate in Humane Lobby Day in your state capitol and, when possible, participate in federal Humane Lobby Day in Washington, D.C.

-- Optional: Under the guidance and advice of your HSUS state director, developing and implementing a local animal protection project in your congressional district in an area of your choice.
+- Optional: Under the guidance of your HSUS state director and district leader staff, develop and implement a local animal protection project in your community.

-As part of the HSUS volunteer leadership, you will reflect the spirit of the organization and communicate our mission, approach and positions, fostering a greater animal protection presence in your state and local community.
-You will join a community of others who are deeply committed to advancing compassionate and powerful efforts on behalf of all animals.
+As part of the HSUS volunteer leadership, you will reflect the spirit of the organization and communicate our mission, approach and positions, and foster a stronger and more visible animal protection presence in your state and community.
+You will join a community of others who are dedicated to protecting all animals.